Best Credit Cards in November 2024Articles

 Not available at 0% APR

-According to LendingTree’s 2021 balance transfer credit card survey, nearly 4 in 10 people (39%) admit that they failed to pay off the full balance during the introductory period.
+According to LendingTree’s balance transfer credit card survey, nearly 4 in 10 people (39%) fail to pay off the full balance during the introductory period.

-That’s why before you open a balance transfer card, the true test is to figure out if you can pay your debt before the interest kicks back in, says Sullivan.
+That’s why before you open a balance transfer card, you should figure out if you can pay your debt before the interest kicks back in, says Sullivan.
 “Ask yourself: Can I pay this balance off while I’m getting the introductory rate?”

 If you’re looking for a second balance transfer credit card, one of these may be a good fit for you, due to their long introductory periods: